Updated: May 2026

 For Managed Service Providers (MSPs), switching to a new platform or tool isn’t a decision taken lightly.
 The costs go beyond financial investment — operational disruptions, retraining staff, and compatibility risks often outweigh the benefits of change.
 In fact, studies show that 85% of MSPs cite switching costs as a major barrier to adopting new solutions.

 This reluctance has created a challenge for software providers attempting to enter the MSP market.
+The vendor lock-in trap makes renewal cycles increasingly expensive, compounding the problem.
 While many platforms claim to be “unified,” they often fail to address the specific needs of MSPs.
-Instead of reducing complexity, these incomplete solutions add more friction.
+The one-size-fits-all myth persists because it sounds right – but instead of reducing complexity, these incomplete solutions add more friction.

 Why Partial Platforms Fail: The Need for Completeness